puniverse/pulsar/docs/index.md

 The general idea is that actors performing business logic, "worker actors", are supervised by a supervisor actor that detects when they die and takes one of several pre-configured actions.
 Supervisors may, in turn, be supervised by other supervisors, thus forming a supervision hierarchy that compartmentalizes failure and recovery.

-A supervisor works as follows: it has a number of *children*, worker actors or other supervisors that are registered to be supervised wether at the supervisor's construction time or at a later time.
+A supervisor works as follows: it has a number of *children*, worker actors or other supervisors that are registered to be supervised whether at the supervisor's construction time or at a later time.
 Each child has a mode, `:permanent`, `:transient` or `:temporary` that determines whether its death will trigger the supervisor's *recovery event*.
 When the recovery event is triggered, the supervisor takes action specified by its *restart strategy*, or it will give up and fail, depending on predefined failure modes.

 When a child actor in the `:permanent` mode dies, it will always trigger its supervisor's recovery event.
 When a child in the `:transient` mode dies, it will trigger a recovery event only if it has died as a result of an exception, but not if it has simply finished its operation.
-A `:temporary` child never triggers it supervisor's recovery event.
+A `:temporary` child never triggers its supervisor's recovery event.

 A supervisor's *restart strategy* determines what it does during a *recovery event*: A strategy of `:escalate` means that the supervisor will shut down ("kill") all its surviving children and then die; a `:one-for-one` strategy will restart the dead child; an `:all-for-one` strategy will shut down all children and then restart them all; a `:rest-for-one` strategy will shut down and restart all those children added to the supervisor after the dead child.